 - To enhance soil vigor and prevent erosion, we plant and maintain deep rooted rye grass in between the vineyard rows.

-- Our bottle crusher turns glass bottles to sand that we spread in the vineyards, diverting them from local landfills.
+- Our bottle crusher turns glass bottles to sand, diverting them from local landfills.

 - To support the local pollinator population, we planted a 4-acre monarch butterfly and bee sanctuary and established bee hives nearby.